Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 8. The user who last modified the environment, and when
 9. Trash bin to delete the environment

-Click the environment name to view additional details.

 ## View environment details

+To view environment detials, click the environment name.

 The following information is displayed for environments created using the API service model: